mattcorr/resume/matt-corr-resume-short.md

-# Matthew Corr - Solutions Specialist - DevOps
+# Matthew Corr - DevOps - SRE

 Throughout his career, Matt has demonstrated a high level of proficiency in two roles: Developer and DevOps Engineer.